TOMToolkit/tom_base/docs/customization/permissions.md

 observation record will share its permissions, and all reduced datums of a data product will share its permissions.

-A note about toggling `ROW_LEVEL_PERMISSIONS`
+A note about toggling `TARGET_PERMISSIONS_ONLY`
 ---

-It must be noted that while `ROW_LEVEL_PERMISSIONS` is set to `False`, no permissions will be set on any objects other than targets.
-This means that if your TOM is used without `ROW_LEVEL_PERMISSIONS`, and `ROW_LEVEL_PERMISSIONS` is enabled after the fact, all permissions will need to be configured manually.
+It must be noted that while `TARGET_PERMISSIONS_ONLY` is set to `True`, no permissions will be set on any objects other than targets.
+This means that if your TOM is used with `TARGET_PERMISSIONS_ONLY`, and `TARGET_PERMISSIONS_ONLY` is disabled after the fact, all permissions will need to be configured manually.

 Manual permissions modification
 ---

-If you want to enable `ROW_LEVEL_PERMISSIONS` after adding any data, you'll need to do so on your own.
+If you want to disable `TARGET_PERMISSIONS_ONLY` after adding any data, you'll need to do so on your own.
 We encourage you to read the documention on django-guardian linked above, but here's an example of a bulk permissions assignment for a target:

 ```python
 >>> from django.contrib.auth.models import Group, User